BohnChen/Algorithm/RecordFile.md

 # lemonadechange 2022-06-01 22:10
 When get a 20. give a 10 and a 5 is recommanded choice.
 Because 5 is more useful.

+# findminarrowshots 2022-06-02 22:13
+Sort the points and find the lowest bordern in our demanding range.